 The Director of Facilities is responsible for the physical plant.
-The Maintenance and Operations staff consists of five maintenance specialists; one five-month grounds maintenance person, one full-time custodial manager, and four full-time custodians.
+The Maintenance and Operations staff consists of one administrative assistant, five maintenance specialists; one five-month grounds maintenance person, one full-time custodial manager, and four full-time custodians.

 FACILITIES PLANNING COMMITTEE